 The University of Dundee is transforming lives in our city, region and around the world.
 These social and cultural benefits can only be realised by working with others and sharing and our research, teaching and professional practice.
-The pathway to realising these benefits is known as public engagement, and the University of Dundee is taking strides towards to embedding public engagement in all that we do.
+The pathway to realising these benefits is known as public engagement, and the University of Dundee is passionate about embedding public engagement in all that we do.

 Public engagement is a two-way process that has mutual benefit for our staff & students, and our external partners and audiences.
 The University is committed to the highest standards of Public Engagement.
 We are proud to be a signatory of the Manifesto for Public Engagement.

 In the UK's Higher Education sector, public engagement is supported by the National Co-ordinating Centre for Public Engagement (NCCPE).
-At the University, we support the National Co-ordinating Centre's inclusive definition of public engagement
+The University of Dundee supports and adopts the National Co-ordinating Centre's inclusive definition of public engagement:

 The reach and impacts of public engagement go beyond the public audiences that its name may suggest.
 Our Public Engagement and Major Events team, and colleagues in our Schools and Directorates engage with a diverse range of partners.
 These include community groups, school children & teachers, politicians and policy makers, business and our cultural partners.
 The NCCPE website features a good summary of Who are the public?